Ndubuisi Eze

-Ndubuisi Godwin Ezeh (born May 10, 1984 in Nigeria) is a Nigerian football striker currently playing for Ismaily in the Egyptian Premier League.
+Ndubuisi Godwin Ezeh (born May 10, 1984 in Nigeria) is a Nigerian football striker.

 Career

 Ezeh played an important role in Al-Hilal's successful run in the CAF Champions League 2007.
 He signed on 4 September 2010 a professional contract with Yverdon-Sport FC in Switzerland, here played only two games in the Swiss Challenge League and joined in January 2010 to Ismaily.